parthsolanke/atomic-GPT/README.md

 ![atomicGPT](./assets/box.jpg)

-A simple implementation medium sized GPT⚡.
-It is a rewrite of nanoGPT by Andrej Karpathy🤠
+A simple implementation medium sized GPT⚡, a rewrite of nanoGPT by Andrej Karpathy🤠